oracle/terraform-provider-oci/docs/development.md

 # Setup
-We recommend by cleaning up your $GOPATH/src/ before starting.
+We recommend cleaning up your $GOPATH/src/ before starting.

 We also strongly encourage to pull this repository at:
 $GOPATH/src/github.com/mustwin/terraform-Oracle-BareMetal-Provider

+And the Baremetal GO SDK at:
+$GOPATH/src/github.com/MustWin/baremetal-sdk-go

-Once that it setup, run govendor sync to copy all the dependencies to your $GOPATH.
+Once that is setup, run govendor sync to copy all the dependencies into your $GOPATH.

 # Testing